fastify/fastify-response-validation/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

 A simple plugin that enables response validation for Fastify.
-The use of this plugin will slow down your overall performances, so we suggest using it only during development.
+The use of this plugin will slow down your overall performance, so we suggest using it only during development.

 ## Install
 ```